terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 - `contract.rs`
 - `test.rs`

-To modify the contract files, follow the procedure below.
+To modify the contract files, follow the procedure below:

 a.
 Navigate to `/token-factory/contracts/token-factory/src`.